evilusean/Khan/ElectricalEngineering/Links-Resources.md

-'sudo pacman -S xournalpp' # installs xournal, save the trees, work it out by hand electronically 'sudo pacman -S texlive-core' # required to use latex with xournal 'sudo pacman -S xf86-input-wacom libwacom' # get wacom stylus tablet working with xournalpp 'yay -S opentabletdriver' # get options, with split monitors I can only work with half a screen, and stylus buttons don't erase or move properly
+'sudo pacman -S xournalpp' # installs xournal, save the trees, work it out by hand electronically 'sudo pacman -S texlive-core' # required to use latex with xournal 'sudo pacman -S xf86-input-wacom libwacom' # get wacom stylus tablet working with xournalpp
-'otd-gui' # opens opentabletdriver

 Engineering Degrees Ranked by Difficulty (Tier List) :